gdaow/marshpy/README.md

 Pofy is a tiny library on top of PyYAML, allowing to add semantic on top of YAML and deserialize python object with data validation, custom field types, custom deserialization behaviors with YAML tags, YAML file inclusion from other files...
-Pofy was designed to allow easy declaration and using of complex configurations in python.
+Pofy was designed to allow easy declaration and utilisation of complex configurations in python.

 Pofy is distributed under the term of the WTFPL V2 (See COPYING file).